zheksoon/snapdrag/README.md

 - `kind`: The `kind` of the draggable that entered.
 - `data`: The `data` from the draggable.
-- `event`: The `PointerEvent` that triggered this event.
+- `event`: The current `PointerEvent` from the `pointermove` handler.
 - `element`: The DOM element of the draggable.
 - `dropElement`: The DOM element of this droppable.
 - `dropTargets`: Array of all active drop targets under the pointer, including the current one.
+Each entry contains:
+  - `data`: The `data` from the droppable (from its `useDroppable` configuration).
+  - `element`: The DOM element of the droppable.

 This is called once when a draggable enters and can be used to trigger animations or state changes.